blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 - Slave women cannot be profited from by prostitution, but they can be shared among family members for sex

-- Mohammed broke the treaty
+- Mohammed broke the treaty by not returning Abu Basir
 - Mohammed stole the women
 - He used the conflict between two clans to initiate a perpetual war between people

+- It is permitted to lie in war
+-

 - A slave woman should not dress like a free woman (Muwatta Malik) (also atheism-vs-islam page)
 - Slave women have no concept of Awrah